OsBlaineOra/db-devops-tools/UTPLSQL.md

   Notice, if multiple annotations are performing the same action, you can stack the annotations and the same procedure will be called for each annotation.
 1. [Git add/commit/push][GitLink]
 1. **In Jenkins** (You may need to refresh your browser)
-    * Check the test results.
-Both tests should now pass.
+    * Check the test results, both tests should now pass.
-    * Check coverage.
-The coverage should now be at 86.67%.
+    * Check coverage, the coverage should now be at 86.67%.

 ## After all
 Run the following query in a **SQL Developer Web** worksheet.